-When you share your Hartford rental house with other people, you know how difficult it is to keep the area clean.
-No matter if you are living with roommates or family members, staying on top of household chores can be a challenge.
-To make your home tidy, you’ll need everyone to pitch in and help to keep your house clean.
-What is more, you’ll need to make sure that everyone in the house knows who is responsible for which chores, and when those chores should finish.
-That is where a chore chart can be helpful.
-By following a few simple steps, you can create a chore chart that will not only get everyone in the house involved but make it easier to keep your rental home in good shape at all times – something both you and your Hartford property manager will appreciate.
+If you share your Hartford rental house with others, you know how difficult it can be to keep things clean.
+Whether living with roommates or family members, you’ll need everyone to pitch in and help to keep your house clean.
+What is more, you’ll need to make sure that everyone in the house knows who is responsible for which chores and when those chores need to be done.
+This is where a chore chart can come in handy.
+By practicing a few simple steps, you can set up a chore chart that will keep your rental home in good shape at all times – something both you and your Hartford property manager will appreciate.

-It may sound silly, but the first step to creating an effective chore chart is to ensure that everyone doing chores has the same definition of “clean.”
+The first step to creating an effective chore chart is to ensure that everyone doing chores has the same definition of “clean.”
 Different people may have very different ideas about what it means to clean different areas of the house.
-If you and a flatmate or relative have different perceptions about what “clean” is, that can lead to unwanted friction in the home.
+If you and a roommate or family member have different ideas about what “clean” is, that can lead to unwanted friction in the home.
 To avoid tension, make sure you discuss expectations ahead of time.

 Make a List

-Once you’ve agreed on what clean means, you can then start making a list of each chore that will need to be done.
-It is ideal to do this as a group and try to make it as comprehensive as possible.
-Ensure everybody concurs that each person in the house is responsible for his or her belongings, bedroom, and private bathroom (if this applies).
-Then proceed to draw up a list of chores for everything else.
-Incorporate both indoor and outdoor chores, and try to be as specific as possible.
+Next, it’s time to list each chore that will need to be done.
+It’s best to do this as a group and try to make it as comprehensive a list as possible.
+Make sure first to agree that each person in the house is responsible for their belongings, bedroom, and private bathroom (if this applies).
+Then start making a list of chores for everything else.
+Include both indoor and outdoor tasks, and try to be as specific as possible.
 For example, instead of simply putting “clean the kitchen,” consider listing out the different elements that should be cleaned in the kitchen.
-It will help reduce confusion and resentment if some issues are ignored.
+This will help reduce confusion and resentment if certain things get overlooked.

 Assign Specific Chores

-With your list of chores in hand, you can then start assigning tasks to each member of the household.
-One of the ideal approaches is to begin to motivate every person to volunteer to do chores they enjoy.
-Maybe one roommate hates washing dishes but doesn’t mind vacuuming carpets.
-Another option is to divide tasks up by rooms, and then have each person responsible for cleaning one room each week.
-It could work for lighter cleaning, but any deep cleaning will be easier to deal with if everyone helps.
-You can allocate the duties in a way that suitable for you and those residing with you, but take care to ensure that it is fair and that each person’s chores are clearly assigned.
+Once your chart is set up, you can then assign tasks.
+One of the most excellent ways to begin is to encourage each person to volunteer to do chores they enjoy.
+Perhaps one roommate hates washing dishes but doesn’t mind vacuuming carpets.
+Another alternative is to divide tasks by room and have each person responsible for cleaning one room weekly.
+This may work for lighter cleaning, but deep cleaning might be easier to tackle if everyone helps.
+You can divide the work in any way that makes sense for you and those living with you but ensure that it is fair and that each person’s chores are assigned.

-Ultimately, it’s critical to keep in mind that no chore chart is perfect from the very beginning.
-Alternatively, working together on a household task is a cycle that will continue to develop.
-Therefore, it is critical to meet regularly to talk about what’s working and address any problems that may have happened.
-Being careful with your follow-up can help avoid arguing or bad feelings that may otherwise result.
+Finally, it’s important to keep in mind that no chore chart is perfect right out of the gate.
+Rather, collaborating on household chores is a process that will continue to evolve.
+For this reason, meeting regularly to discuss what’s working and address any problems that may have occurred is important.
+Being proactive with your follow-up can help hold off arguing or bad feelings that may otherwise result.

-Looking for the perfect Hartford rental home to call your own?
-Reach out to Real Property Management Hartford Metro/Greater New London at 860-436-9955, or browse our rental listings online.
+Looking for the perfect Hartford rental to call your own?
+Real Property Management Hartford Metro/Greater New London has an inventory of high-quality listings.
+Browse our rentals online today!

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.